Liwonde

+History

+The town of Liwonde takes its name from Chief Liwonde, a Yao leader who was influential in the area.
+In the 19th century, the Shire Valley became a key route for Yao migrants and Swahili-Arab slave traders, which brought disruption to local communities.

+In 1859, David Livingstone passed through the valley, documenting the region and calling international attention to the slave trade.
+His journeys later encouraged missionary and commercial activity.

+In 1905, British traveler and explorer Mary Hall passed through Liwonde on her Cape Town to Cairo expedition.
+She had to disembark at Liwonde due to shallow river waters before continuing north by boat and machila.
+Her book A Woman’s Trek from the Cape to Cairo (1907) records the journey.

+The surrounding area was declared a Controlled Hunting Area in 1962 and upgraded to Liwonde National Park in 1973.
+The creation of the park led to population shifts as communities were relocated, contributing to the town’s growth as a regional hub.

 Geography

 Located in Machinga District in the Southern Region of Malawi, Liwonde is located in the Shire River valley.
 Its main landmark is the road that connects Zomba to Lilongwe, making the town an important crossroads between Balaka, Machinga, Mangochi and Zomba.

 Another important Liwonde landmark is the Liwonde National Park nature conservation area.
 The town thus serves as a dormitory, support center and access base for tourists and researchers traveling to Liwonde National Park.
 Trips to the interior of the park depart from Liwonde by sailing along the Shire River (year-round) or by car on the access roads.

 Demographics

 The main ethnic groups in the town are the Chewas and the Yaos, with minorities of the Ngoni and Lomwe peoples.
 There is an important group of expatriates left over from the Mozambican civil war, as well as Asian immigrants.

 Climate

 In the region of the town of Liwonde, the tropical savanna climate (Aw) prevails, with a hot thermal sensation throughout the day.